Tag Archives: stucco quote

 3. Measure the area of doors and windows, add these all up and substract it from the total from step 2

 There you are!
-Multiply the result from step 3 by $10.00 and you have what should be the budget of your stucco including moldings, flashing, caulking, depending on geographic location and other factors.
+Multiply the result from step 3 by $10.00 and you have what should be the cost of your stucco including moldings, flashing, caulking, depending on geographic location and other factors.

 Some things to keep in mind: